 What is EUTR?

 Placing timber from illegally logged forests, and products derived from such timber, will be prohibited in the European Union from 3 March 2013.
-The law which has enshrined this is EU995 or, more commonly, the EU Timber Regulation (EUTR).
+The law that has enshrined this is EU995 or, more commonly, the EU Timber Regulation (EUTR).

 Companies who place wood based products (in short: solid wood products, flooring, plywood, pulp and paper) for the first time in the EU market, as well as traders to which such products have been supplied within the EU, will need to understand and implement the required measures to comply with this legislation.